 Registering for the IOSS platform is not obligatory and you can continue to declare and pay VAT on EU imports as you do today.

-Note: IOSS will only be passed for UPS, FedEx, and DHL Express shipments to Europe.
+Note: IOSS will only be passed for UPS, FedEx, DHL Express, DHL eCommerce, USPS Priority Mail International, and USPS Priority Mail Express International shipments to Europe.

 You can add your TaxID/VAT, EORI, or IOSS to the customs declaration data in Shippo for any international order, by editing the Customs Declaration: